xim3320/SPaRTAN/SPaRTAN_python/README.md

 	2. Copy the .so(.pyd) file into "SPaRTAN_python" folder

-### Load the data
+### Cross-validation
+SPaRTAN model has 4 parameters pectrumA, spectrumB, rsL2 and lambda.
+Their values are determined by the user input data D, P, and Y. We use cross-validation to determine the best values of those parameters.
+Here we explain step by step

+**Load the data**

 In the example, we load a Matlab format dataset
 ```sh
 dataset = loadmat("../data/pbmc5kdc.mat")
 D = dataset['D']
 P = dataset['Ppbmc5kdc']
 Y = dataset['Ypbmc5kdc']
 ```
-### Cross-validation
-SPaRTAN model has 4 parameters pectrumA, spectrumB, rsL2 and lambda.
-Their values are determined by the user input data D, P, and Y. We use cross-validation to determine the best values of those parameters.
-Here we explain step by step

-**First, we need to split the samples of P and Y matrix into training and testing set:**
+**Split the samples of P and Y matrix into training and testing set:**

 ```sh
 from sklearn.model_selection import KFold